 Sleeping Bag Compartment

-Feature-rich backpacks will often include a dedicated sleeping bag pocket, which is almost always located below the main compartment.
+Feature-rich backpacks will often include dedicated sleeping bag storage, which is almost always located below the main compartment.
 This pocket generally opens with a zipper, is large enough to accommodate most sleeping bags (even relatively bulky ones), and includes external compression straps to eliminate dead space.
-Sometimes manufacturers make it possible to merge the sleeping bag compartment with the main compartment by adding a zipper to the divider.
-However, all of this adds weight and bulk, and doesn’t result in the most streamlined load.
-In the end, we prefer designs without sleeping bag compartments, which allow the freedom to stuff our sleeping bag in a compression sack and toss it, along with the tent, at the bottom of the pack.
+Sometimes, manufacturers make it possible to merge the sleeping bag compartment with the main compartment by adding a zipper to the divider.
+However, all of this adds weight and bulk and doesn’t result in the most streamlined load.
+In the end, we prefer designs without sleeping bag compartments, which allow the freedom to stuff our sleeping bag in a compression sack and toss it—along with our tent—at the bottom of the pack.
+For a deeper dive into proper organization, check out our article on How to Pack a Backpack.

 Water Reservoir (Bladder) Compatibility